Withdraw from the Semester

 In-state students who withdraw from a special session may be eligible for a refund of tuition and fees.
 In-state students will only receive this refund if they withdraw from the whole semester during an applicable refund period AND if their withdrawal from a special session changes their enrollment status at CU Boulder (e.g., from enrolled to withdrawn, or from full time to half time).

 Out-of-state students who withdraw from a session but remain enrolled in other Main Campus sessions will not receive a refund of tuition and fees.
 Out-of-state students are billed a flat rate regardless of the number of credit hours in which they鈥檙e enrolled, and will not receive a refund if they stay enrolled in any number of credit hours (1鈥18).
-Nonresidents will only receive a refund of costs of attendance if they withdraw from all sessions by the end of the $200 withdrawal fee period.
+Nonresidents will only receive a refund of costs of attendance if they withdraw from all sessions before the drop without a W grade deadline.

 Withdrawal Refund Key